CEMPD/SMOKE/scripts/aermod/README.md

     airport_srcid_emis.csv

 The shell script run_ptairport.sh sets up the environment variables needed by ptairport.pl ($REPORT, $RUNWAYS, $PTPRO\_MONTHLY, $PTPRO\_WEEKLY, $PTPRO\_HOURLY, and $OUTPUT\_DIR).

+## ptegu sector

+When running Smkinven, the environment variable FLOW\_RATE\_FACTOR should not be set.
+The environment variable OUTPUT\_LOCAL\_TIME should be set to Y.

+The utility program convert\_phour is used to read the NetCDF PHOUR file created by Smkinven, and output a text file containing the hourly factors for the CEM sources.
+To compile convert\_phour, run `make`.

+The PHOUR file output from Smkinven needs to contain all hours of the year, at least 365*24 timesteps. convert\_phour determines the first time step to read from PHOUR using the YEAR environment variable.
+The first time step will be January 1st of the specified year, hour 0.

+### Smkreport configuration

+    SMK_SOURCE P

+    /NEWFILE/ REPORT1

+    /CREATE REPORT/
+        AERMOD POINT PTEGU
+    /END/

+This uses the same grouping as the ptnonipm sector.
+Sources that use hourly CEM data will have their temporal profile ID reported as 'HR' + source ID.

+### Post-processing

+The Perl script ptegu.pl reads the Smkreport file, temporal profile files, and text version of the PHOUR file to create the AERMOD helper outputs:

+    point_location.csv
+    point_point_srcparam.csv
+    point_fug_srcparam.csv
+    point_temporal.csv
+    <facility_id>_hourly.csv
+    point_srcid_emis.csv

+The shell script run_ptegu.sh runs both convert\_phour and ptegu.pl. convert\_phour uses the environment variables $PHOUR, $PHOUR\_OUT, and $YEAR. ptegu.pl uses $REPORT, $PHOUR\_OUT, $PTPRO\_MONTHLY, $PTPRO\_WEEKLY, $PTPRO\_HOURLY, and $OUTPUT\_DIR.